MartinTomis/Lane_detection/README.md

 For the first frame of a video, a separate treatment is applied.
 Function "sliding_window", based on code in lecture videos, initially creates a histogram showing the concentration of pixels of the binary image for different values of x.
 If, as we do in the project video, we start at a reasonably straight segment of a road and hence identify 2 lines, the function identifies 2 clusters of pixels in the data and then slides along the y-axis, from bottom to top.
 With each shift of the sliding window, though, the function may adjust even the x position, if a new large cluster is identified.
 Within each window, "hot" pixels are identified and their x ans y indices are appended to create 2 vectors used to fit a 2nd-order polynomial.
 As some of the lines are nearly vertical, x is out dependent variable.

+Three coefficients for each of the 2 lines are fitted (square term, linear term and an intercept) and passed to mine function find_lines(), applied to all but the first image.
+The function is again heavily based on the code shown in lectures.

+This time, it is not necessary to use histogram to identify "x-coordinates" where the line pixels should lie.
+Instead, the starting pixels whose coordinates are regressed are identified in the area around fitted curves - using "previous" coefficients.

 ![alt tag](https://github.com/MartinTomis/Lane_detection/blob/master/sliding%20window%20output.png)